CirroBuild/FrostiDocs/docs/reference/sql/select.md

 description: SELECT SQL keyword reference documentation.
 ---

-`SELECT` allows you to specify list of columns and expressions to be selected and evaluated from a table.
+`SELECT` allows you to specify a list of columns and expressions to be selected and evaluated from a table.

 ## Syntax